Seattle Food Bank Located in Georgetown

 “Everyone Eats Today” is the motto for our Georgetown Food Bank.
-We helped distributed over 1,200,000 pounds of food in 2012 to over 145,000 needy individuals and families.
+We annually serve 64,000 people with food at the Georgetown Food Bank.
 People coming to the Food Bank can expect to receive quality produce, meats, dairy products, frozen foods, and of course non-perishable items.
+We also have a special FACES program (Food, Assistance, Compassion & Emergency Services) that serves our homeless neighbors every Friday.

 Our Address & Hours